onap/vnfrqts-requirements/docs/Chapter4.rst

 packaging and deploying VNFs as needed for the service.
 It enables grouping functions in a common cloud data center to minimize inter-component latency.
-The VNFs should be designed with a goal of being modular and reusable to enable using best-in-breed vendors
+The VNFs should be designed with a goal of being modular and reusable to enable using best-in-breed vendors.

 Section 5.a VNF Design in *VNF Guidelines* describes the overall guidelines for designing VNFs from VNF Components (VNFCs).